-Deep down though I knew that if I were to say “yes” to such activities with the hope of not letting others down, I’d be the one crashing and burning.
+Although, deep down, I knew that if I were to say “yes” to such activities with the hope of not disappointing others, I’d be the one crashing and burning.

-In order to get the space I needed, I would organise solo activities that weren’t stressful, such as seeing a movie, grocery shopping, sightseeing, or reading a book in a park.
-These small activities (which may seem very dull to some) provided me with an escape, it got me out of the house and allowed me to keep my brain stimulated by exploring a new city, all whilst not feeling socially overloaded whilst being around others at home.
+In order to get the space I needed, I would organise solo activities that weren’t stressful, such as seeing a movie, going grocery shopping, sightseeing, or reading a book in a park.
+These small activities provided me with an escape.
+They helped me to get out of the house and allowed me to keep my brain stimulated by exploring a new city, all whilst not feeling socially overloaded by being around others back home.

-Often it can be difficult to cope with these new situations within foreign cities or housing situations, but always remember to embrace your escape.
-Yes, it’s always great to make an effort with others and socialise but understand when to say “no”.
+It can be difficult to cope with these new situations within foreign cities or housing situations, but always remember to embrace your escape.
+Yes, it’s great to make an effort and socialise with people, but understand when it's necessary to say “no”.
 Don’t feel guilty when you need to take some "me" time and do what helps you to re-energise.
-By doing so you’ll ultimately acclimatise to these new and exciting moments in your life.
+Taking time off will ultimately assist you with acclimatising to these new and exciting changes in your life.

 List of very chill solo activities when you're in need of an escape: